developer-zebra/developer-zebra-site/src/oemconfig/9-1/setup/index.md

 ## Overview

-Zebra OEMConfig is an administrative tool for
+Zebra OEMConfig is an administrative tool for performing Actions and settings configurations on Zebra devices running Android.
+OEMConfig works with Zebra's [Mobility Extensions Management System (known simply as MX)](/mx/overview), an XML-based communication framework for managing the capabilities and behaviors of Zebra devices.

-OEMConfig interfaces with Zebra's [Mobility Extensions Management System (known simply as MX)](/mx/overview), an XML-based communication framework for managing the capabilities and behaviors of Zebra Android devices.
+OEMConfig is not pre-installed on Zebra devices; it must be installed through the Google Play store or downloaded from Zebra.com and pushed to the device via ADB before

 ### System Requirements

-* Zebra device(s) with Android 7.x or higher
+* **Fully managed Zebra device(s)** with Android 7.x (Nougat) or higher
-* MX 9.1 or higher* on device(s).
+* **MX 9.1 or higher*** on device(s).
 [Which version is installed?](/mx/mx-version-on-device)
-* A UEM/EMM with support for OEMConfig
+* A [UEM or EMM](../faq) system with support for [OEMConfig-compliant admin tools](../faq)

-&#42;OEMConfig will operate on devices with MX versions prior to 9.1, but attempts to access features implemented in later MX versions will result in error(s).
-See the [MX Feature Matrix](/mx) for a complete list of features.
+&#42;_OEMConfig works on devices with MX versions prior to 9.1, but attempts to access features implemented in later MX versions will result in error(s).
+See the [MX Feature Matrix](/mx) for a complete list of features in each MX version_.

 ### Download and install